kennethwang14/kennethwang14.github.io/_posts/portfolio/2014-07-22-pizzeriaseattle.md

 role:              "UX/UI Design, Design Direction & Front-end Dev"
 description:       "This is the website for Pizzeria Seattle, a new Italian restaurant.
 It features an online menu as well as an interactive booking system.
 The design layout was created with the goal of getting Pizzeria Seattle more customers.
 I also created the logo based on graphics found online (license purchased).
 <br /><br />
 The frontend was built entirely in WordPress using HTML5, CSS3, and jQuery.
-The backend uses a modified version of WordPress and WooCommerce features custom plugins.
+The backend uses a modified version of WordPress and WooCommerce features custom plugins."

 shortDescription: "This is the website for Pizzeria Seattle, a new Italian restaurant.
 It features an online menu as well as an interactive booking system."